Mugangasia/NutriPal-Recipe-Recommendation-System-/README.md

 # Project Overview
 In the rapidly growing health and wellness industry, individuals are increasingly seeking practical solutions to make informed dietary choices and improve their overall well-being.
 However, navigating the vast array of diet plans, meal delivery services, and health apps can be overwhelming.
-Stakeholders in this industry face the critical challenge of providing personalized and accurate nutrition recommendations that meet individual's unique needs and preferences.
+Stakeholders in this industry face the critical challenge of providing personalized and accurate nutrition recommendations that meet individuals' unique needs and preferences.

 A significant problem is the lack of tailored nutrition guidance available in the market.
 Existing solutions often offer generic diet plans that do not consider individual factors such as age, gender, body composition, dietary restrictions, and cultural preferences.
 Consequently, individuals may experience frustration and disappointment when these solutions fail to deliver the desired results, leading to a decline in motivation and a higher likelihood of abandoning their healthy eating goals.